 The upsurge in Russia’s foreign political and military activity should be understood as a reaction to several internal and external setbacks that the Russian system has suffered in recent years.
 As a result, the Russian leadership has switched on a crisis mode that legitimises exceptional measures in both foreign and domestic policy.
 The latest FIIA Analysis has been co-authored by Veera Laine, Toivo Martikainen, Katri Pynnöniemi and Sinikukka Saari.

 Wed 28.9.2016 at 10:00-12:00

 By invitation only

 Once a month

 The European Union research programme focuses on the EU's global and regional role, including the internal dynamics of the Union.
-The main research themes are the EU's external action, economic policies and institutional development.
+The main research themes are the EU's external relations and institutional development.

-The EU's Eastern Neighbourhood and Russia research programme studies the EU's eastern environment with a special focus on Russia's domestic and foreign policy.
-In particular, the programme concentrates on political developments in the region, energy and climate policies.
+The EU's Eastern Neighbourhood and Russia research programme studies the EU's eastern environment with a special focus on Russia's domestic, foreign and security policy.
+In particular, the programme concentrates on political developments in the region and the process of the Eurasian integration.
 It also studies international relations in the EU's eastern neighbourhood and the relationship between the region and the EU.

 The Global Security research programme approaches global security challenges within the framework of broad security.
 The programme seeks to understand the global trajectories of security that have significance for the European and Finnish security environments.
 The issues approached include the prospects for global governance systems, changes in the major power structure, significant factors in functional and regional security and insecurity, the role of the transatlantic relationship in world politics, and the different dimensions of the European security policy.